-As of June 30, 2017, we had cash, cash equivalents and short-term investments of \$109.3 million.
+As of September 30, 2017, we had cash, cash equivalents and short-term investments of \$74.0 million.
 Historically, we have financed our operations, including technology and product research and development, primarily through sales of our common stock and debt financings.
-Our capital requirements going forward will depend on numerous factors, including but not limited to: the degree of commercial success of SUSTOL; the scope, rate of progress, results and costs of preclinical testing and clinical trials; the timing and cost to manufacture our products; an approval decision by the FDA with respect to CINVANTI; the timing and costs associated with the commercial launch of CINVANTI, if approved; the degree of commercial success of CINVANTI, if approved; the number and characteristics of product development programs we pursue and the pace of each program, including the timing of clinical trials; the time, cost and outcome involved in seeking other regulatory approvals; scientific progress in our research and development programs; the magnitude and scope of our research and development programs; our ability to establish and maintain strategic collaborations or partnerships for research, development, clinical testing, manufacturing and marketing of our product candidates; the cost and timing of establishing sales, marketing and distribution capabilities if we commercialize products independently; the cost of establishing clinical and commercial supplies of our product candidates and any products that we may develop; and general market conditions.
+Our capital requirements going forward will depend on numerous factors, including but not limited to: the degree of commercial success of SUSTOL; the scope, rate of progress, results and costs of preclinical testing and clinical trials; the timing and cost to manufacture our product; an approval decision by the FDA with respect to CINVANTI; the timing and costs associated with the commercial launch of CINVANTI, if approved; the degree of commercial success of CINVANTI, if approved; the number and characteristics of product development programs we pursue and the pace of each program, including the timing of clinical trials; the time, cost and outcome involved in seeking other regulatory approvals; scientific progress in our research and development programs; our ability to establish and maintain strategic collaborations or partnerships for research, development, clinical testing, manufacturing and marketing of our product candidates; the cost and timing of establishing sales, marketing and distribution capabilities if we commercialize products independently; the cost of establishing clinical and commercial supplies of our product candidates and any products that we may develop; and general market conditions.